• Skip to primary navigation

 hammer staples into seat

-Sometimes the staples don’t go all the way in to the wood and I just hammer them down.
+Sometimes the staples don’t go all the way into the wood, and I just hammer them down.

 trim fabric on corners when recovering a chair seat